RMoore35/film-reviews/README.md

 I use a python script to parse through my Letterboxd profile RSS feed but hopefully I can update this in the future to be fully PHP.

 I welcome any feedback on this project.
 I had a lot of fun with it and I look forward to more projects like it in the future.

+** As of March 2nd, 2021, this site is now hosted on Netlify at: https://nervous-raman-bfd69b.netlify.app/index.html

+Please forgive the auto-generated url.
+Hopefully I can host this with a more descript domain name in the future.